Ddylen/F-FI224-4/docs/prerequisites.md

 Setting up the UR5 to accept commands via this library requires changing some settings on the UR5 itself, via its touch screen interface.
 A guide to how to do this is laid out below

 1)	Connect your computer to the UR5 (this requires an ethernet cable, if your computer lacks such a port use a USB to ethernet converter).
-The robots ethernet port is (I believe) on its black control box
+The robot's ethernet port is (I believe) on its black control box

 2) Ensure that the robot is on